kyverno/website/content/en/docs/Kyverno CLI/_index.md

 2. Two Deployments named `staging-deployment-1` and `staging-deployment-2` in the `staging` namespace.
 The first Deployment has four replicas, while the second Deployment has two.

 3. Two Deployments named `production-deployment-1` and `production-deployment-2` in the `production` namespace.
-The first Deployment has four replicas, while the second Deployment has two replicas.
+The first Deployment has four replicas, while the second Deployment has two.

 Variables manifest (`values.yaml`):